BrandonWarrior/WorldWar2Trivia/README.md

 - Responsive Design: Ensures the quiz adapts well to various screen sizes, from desktops, tablets and mobile phones.

-## Deployment
-I deployed the page to GitHub Pages using the following steps:

-- Navigate to the project's repository and click on the Settings tab.

-- Select the Pages option from the menu on the left.

-- In the Source section, choose the Main branch from the drop-down menu and click Save.

-- A confirmation message will appear, indicating a successful deployment to GitHub Pages and providing the live URL.

-- You can find the live site via the following URL: https://brandonwarrior.github.io/WorldWar2Trivia/index.html

 ## Color Scheme

 ### Primary Colors
 - Gold (#FFD700): This color is used for text and buttons, providing a sharp contrast against darker backgrounds.
 It symbolizes value and significance, drawing attention to key elements and interactive features.

-- Black (#000000): The black background for the header text and other elements symbolizes the somber and serious tone of the subject matter, providing a strong foundation for the visual hierarchy.
+- Black (#000000): The black background for the header text and other elements provides a strong foundation for the visual hierarchy.
+Additionally, the container and footer are also black to ensure there is no difficulty with contrast and readability, maintaining a cohesive and visually clear design throughout the application.
+This consistent use of black enhances the overall user experience by offering a stark and effective contrast to other colors used in the project.

 ### Secondary Colors
-- Dark Gray (#333333): Used as the background for containers and footers, this color provides a neutral but sophisticated backdrop that ensures content readability while maintaining the overall aesthetic.

 - Red (#FF0000): Employed for alert messages and feedback, red commands attention and signals importance or urgency, making it perfect for providing immediate feedback to users.
-Also to avoid any contrast erros I made any font that was red bold.
+Also to avoid any contrast erros I made any font that was red bold to avoid readbility issues.

 - Green (#00FF00): This bright green color is used for correct answers and rating, symbolizing success and positive feedback.
 It provides a clear visual cue that the user has selected the right answer or achieved a good rating.